-Project Elephant is a project that involves the reconstruction of the majority of Jugopetrols stations in order to upgrade them and to ensure they meet the increasing compliance requirements.
+Project Elephant is a project that involves the reconstruction of the majority of Jugopetrols AD stations in order to upgrade them and to ensure they meet the increasing compliance requirements.
 This includes all new legal requirements in line with both local and EU standards and includes stage 1 & 2 vapour recovery terms that will come into force from 2020.

-After an elaborate planning phase, a tendering process was completed and construction phase commenced in March 2017.
-Three stations have been completed and are back in operation while four more stations are under construction and the rest in various phases of planning, designing and permitting.
+After an elaborate planning phase, a tendering process was completed and construction phase commenced in 2017.
+Eight petrol stations were completed by the end of 2018. and are back in operation.
+Those are Nikšić 1, Ribarevina, Vilusi, Danilovgrad, Šavnik, Risan, Bar 1 and Nikšić 2.
+Two stations are under construction in various phases of planning, designing and permitting.